venkat926/EWallet/README.md

 # Ewallet Project

 ## Overview
 The Ewallet Project is a Java-based backend application implementing a microservices architecture.
 It allows users to manage wallets, perform transactions, and receive notifications.
-The project leverages Kafka for asynchronous communication, Spring Boot for API development, and Redis for caching.
+The project leverages Kafka for asynchronous communication and Spring Boot for API development.

 ---